karishma-28/BookRecomendatio-System/README.md

 ## 💰 Large Language Model (LLM) Costs with OpenAI

 BookRecs utilizes OpenAI or Ollama models.
 For OpenAI -- be advised that the usage costs for these models will be billed to the API access key you provide.
 Primarily, costs are incurred during data embedding and answer generation processes.
 The default vectorization engine for this project is `text-embedding-3-small`.

-## 💖 Open Source Contribution

-Your contributions are always welcome!
-Feel free to contribute ideas, feedback, or create issues and bug reports if you find any!
-Visit our [Weaviate Community Forum](https://forum.weaviate.io/) if you need any help!